Reene444/Tone-Polish-AI-agent/README.md

 The system sends a two-message structure to AI API:
 - **System Message**: "You are a professional communication assistant.
 Rewrite the following text to be professional, empathetic, and concise while preserving the original meaning and intent."
 - **User Message**: The raw input text from the user

-This prompt instructs the AI to rewrite the text while maintaining professionalism, empathy, and conciseness.
+- the prompt could be configured with some flexibility This prompt instructs the AI to rewrite the text while maintaining professionalism, empathy, and conciseness.

 ### 4. Retry Mechanism (Enterprise Standard)